DumanHaoqian/PolySmart-Panther-Challenge-Solution/README.md

 ## Task1: Random Deformation Augmented ResEncUNet with Dice Loss only and 3 folds Ensambale(PC-task1-Final)

-## Task2: Ultra-Random Deformation Augmented TotalSegmentator-Based ROI ResEncUNet with Dice Loss only and 3 folds Ensambale(原神，启动！(＾Ｕ＾)ノ~)
+## Task2: Ultra-Random Deformation Augmented TotalSegmentator-Based ROI ResEncUNet with Dice Loss only and 3 folds Ensambale(原神，启动！)

 ## Leadearboard